Mercykemboi/Banking-System-Project/README.md

 ### 3. Running the Program
-To run the banking system, simply execute the main.py file: by using the following command in terminal -> python main.py
+To run the banking system, simply execute the main.py file: by using the following command in terminal by cd in src folder-> python main.py

 ### 4. Running Tests
 To run the unit tests and verify the functionality, use the following command: